 The Chairman's report to the next meeting is a document in the Group's contribution document series.
 This report should be made available to BR for posting on the ITU-R website within one month after the close of a meeting.
 As well as a detailed account of the status of the Group's work, the Chairman's report contains Annexes comprising material for further consideration at its next meeting, e.g. PDNRs, and material for preserving a permanent record of the Group's activities.
 The annexing of unmodified document contributions should be avoided and the appropriate ITU-R website address should be used instead.

-The Chairman's report, wherever possible, should be prepared within one month of the end of the meeting concerned.
 BR should post on the ITU-R website, within two weeks of the end of the meeting, the Annexes to the Chairman's report.
 The Annexes are posted separately to allow selective downloading.

 The Chairman may wish to update the report with an Addendum prior to the next meeting of the Group which reports on further progress made in the intervening period.
 For other matters or significant developments since the last meeting, the Chairman should make a separate contribution.